[ About ]

 The art of flowers-on-tulle embroidery

-My focus is material investigation and innovation in the context of embroidery and textiles.
-My practice explores the boundaries of what can be achieved using real organic material as my metaphorical thread.
-I’ve worked with and tested over 50 different plant species as a way of redefining what eco embroidery could be.
-My work combines plants – primarily dried and preserved flowers, foliage, twigs, grasses, seed heads and berries – with tulle fabric to create floral patterns and bio tapestries.
+Technically my focus is material investigation and innovation in the context of embroidery and textiles, exploring the boundaries of what can be achieved using real organic material as my metaphorical thread.
+I combine plants – primarily dried and preserved flowers, foliage, twigs, grasses, seed heads and berries – with tulle fabric to create floral patterns and bio tapestries.
+I’ve worked with over 50 different plant species, testing with how their shapes and textures can be re-imagined in a different medium.

-I use a variety of methods to attach my botanical material including stitching and weaving the stems.
-Sometimes these stems are as fine as a third of a millimeter wide.
+I use a variety of methods to attach my botanical material, including stitching and weaving the stems.
+Sometimes these stems are as fine as a third of a millimetre wide.
 It’s an intricate process that demands a high level of dedication and focus, and an intimate feel for the breaking point of the fragile raw materials in my fingertips.
-I have a sense of being led by the plants themselves as I often freestyle to distribute the design within the space.
+I often enter a state of flow where time seems to dissolve, I have a sense of being led by the plants themselves, and the rhythm of the work becomes its own reward.
+It’s a slow, attentive craft, and each piece bears the imprint of the time, care and creative energy invested in it.

 In the finished works, the tulle fabric becomes an invisible canvas for organic patterns that seem to float in their frame, creating potential for a play of light and shadows that adds another visual dimension.
-As all natural materials change with time, each piece will develop a new aesthetic as it matures.
+As all natural materials change with time, each piece will develop a new aesthetic and character as it matures – a quiet reminder of nature’s cycles, impermanence, and resilience.

 Awards and media features